How to use a trail camera for hunting

 Whether this is your first time using a trail camera or you are simply looking to up your game when it comes to these tools, if you keep these tips in mind, your next hunt could very well be your best one yet.
 First, choose an appropriate camera that meets your base needs, then consider additional desirable features if your budget allows.

 Proper placement of your trail camera ensures that the images and video you capture best serve your hunting goals.
-Mount your camera in an area free from brush that could the view.
+Mount your camera in an area free from brush that could block the view.
 Or, mount it higher up and angled down towards the ground to get the best results.
 With images and video in hand, be mindful of animal behaviors which can give you clues vital to your next hunt.
-Hunting is one of the largest recreational sports and should be an enjoyable experience.
+Hunting is one of the largest outdoor recreational sports and should be an enjoyable experience.
 But hunting often comes with a substantial expense.
 So, any tool you can use to give you an edge will help ensure you keep coming back for more.

 Trail cameras can catch some cool action.